sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-02/README.md

 ```

-# Put it to the Test
+# Put it to the test

 Before writing the TicTacToe contract, we first create an empty contract `TicTacToe` in the editor on the right.